 Question: a 30 kilogram tube amp would be how many kilograms on the moon?
 Answer: 30 kilograms.
 It turns out that a kilogram is a unit of mass.
 The force that we think of when we try to lift that parallel push-pull boat anchor is the mass times the acceleration of gravity, which happens to be 9.8 meters per second squared.
 When we multiply the number of kilograms by 9.8, we get the force of earth's gravity measured in newtons.

-The output transformer for your 60-watt push-pull amp weighs 6.6 pounds.
-When holding it in your hands, what is the force of gravity pulling it downward?
+The output transformer for your Traynor YGA-1 is mounted upside down and weighs 6.6 pounds.
+What is the force of gravity pulling it downward?

 6.6 pounds is 6.6/2.2 = 3kg.
 The force of gravity in newtons is then